Key takeaways

 Strives for the best UI/UX

 Good app design is more than just a pretty interface: it needs to be intuitive, engaging and in tune with what users need and expect.
-There is also a large variety of devices and screen sizes to consider.
-For design professionals, this should come without question.
-Still, it is a good point to discuss with your app development partner.
+There is also a wide variety of devices and screen sizes to consider.
+For design professionals, this should go without saying, but it is a good point to discuss with your app development partner.

-One of the simplest ways to get an idea about the company’s design expertise is to look at user reviews on their apps.
+One of the most reliable ways to get an idea of the company’s design expertise is to look at user reviews on their apps.
 Search for critical remarks on usability: poor navigation, too many steps to get things done, unclear or overcrowded interface and design inconsistencies.

 Dissatisfaction with some particular feature, on the other hand, shouldn’t reflect on the design team as it can be purely business-driven.